Factbox: Contenders, picks for key jobs in Trump's administration

 * David Clarke, Milwaukee County sheriff and vocal Trump supporter

-* Retired Marine Corps General John Kelly, former leader of Southern Command

-* Joe Arpaio, outgoing Maricopa County, Arizona, sheriff, after losing his bid for re-election, who campaigned for Trump
+* Joe Arpaio, outgoing Maricopa County, Arizona, sheriff who campaigned for Trump

 * Kris Kobach, Kansas secretary of state

-* Frances Townsend, who was homeland security and counterterrorism adviser to Republican President George W. Bush
+* Frances Townsend, homeland security and counterterrorism adviser to Republican former President George W. Bush

 * Jeff Holmstead, energy lawyer, former EPA official during George W. Bush administration